question-db/Any-Questions/README.md

 # Any Questions
 ## FileMaker Database for Canvas LMS quiz questions<br />

-The database is intended for use by instructors as an offline tool to manage course exam/quiz questions with the ability to either post quizzes to Canvas or export for printing.<br />
+The application is intended for use by instructors as an offline tool to create and remotely manage course exam/quiz questions.
+It can import/post quizzes from/to Canvas, export quizzes to print, and archive quizzes for storage.
+The only comparable tool of which I'm aware is Respondous.
+However, Respondous is not available on a Mac.<br />

-* I currently consider the database 'alpha' code given that:
+* Although stable, I currently consider the application 'alpha' code given that:
 	1. additional features are still being added to facilitate more general use
 	2. the database has only  been tested by me
-* If/when someone provides feedback, I will move the database to 'beta' and start a change log
+* If/when someone provides feedback, I will move the database to 'beta' and start a formal change log.
-* When I discover an issue on my end, I post an updated database when it is fixed
+* When I discover an issue or decide on a new feature, I generally implement a fix and post an updated database, so feel free to check back.
+* The application 'should' be Windows compatible, although export scripts have not be tested given that I use a Mac.
+If someone tests the application on Windows and discovers that export scripts do not work, it results from file path differences between platforms.
+If you try it and it does not work, please let me know by posting an issue.

 ## Download
 [Any_Questions.zip](Any_Questions.zip) which contains:<br />